bgrissin/K8S-Cassandra/cassandra-local/README.md

 This lab makes use of local volumes (/var/lib/cassandra) on each host that were created and formatted when we setup our K8S cluster nodes.

-Local volumes are configured within cassandra stateful PODs that are deployed via a K8S statefulset service using a headless service called cassandra.
+The local volumes are configured within statefulset PODs that are deployed with 2 replicas with a headless service called cassandra.

 Scripts are provided for starting, stopping or obtaining status of the cassandra cluster